Jarlshof is an archaeological site located near the southern tip of the Shetland Mainland.

-It offers not just a glimpse back into prehistoric life as Skara Brae in Orkney does, but shows a settlement shaped by 4000 years of human occupation.
+It offers not just a glimpse back into prehistoric life as Skara Brae in Orkney does, but shows a settlement shaped by 4,000 years of human occupation.

 The very first people to reach Shetland probably landed not far from Jarlshof 5,000 to 6,000 years ago.
-The South Mainland proved to be a popular part of Shetland to stay in – many prehistoric settlements can be found in the surrounding area – due to the greater amount of arable land.
+The south mainland proved to be a popular part of Shetland to stay in due to the greater amount of arable land.
+Many prehistoric settlements can be found in the surrounding area.
 Jarlshof itself became an attractive place to settle due to the nearby freshwater springs and building materials easily available on the beach.

 From the 9th to the 14th centuries Vikings inhabited the site – with rectangular buildings covering most of the site.
 There were seven Norse houses, a longhouse, several outbuildings for sheltering domesticated animals, and a small square building with a large hearth – a sauna where water would be thrown on hot stones to create steam.
 Many Norse artifacts were uncovered, giving clues to life at Jarlshof, including line weights for deep water fishing and 150 loom weights for creating wool.

 Built last and the most visible amongst the buildings of Jarlshof is a medieval stone farmhouse, which was converted into a fortified house by Robert Stewart, Earl of Orkney, and modernised in the early 17th century by his son Patrick Stewart, who renamed it the “Old House of Sumburgh”.
 By the late 17th century it was abandoned.